vizicist/palette/docs/using_resolume.md

 ## Using Palette with Resolume 6 and the Sensel Morph

+- These instructions assume that you:
+  - are running Windows 10
+  - have Resolume Avenue (or Arena) 6
-- These instructions assume that you are on Windows, have a licensed copy of Resolume, and have a Sensel Morph.
+  - and have a Sensel Morph.

-- Download and execute the latest installer from the
+- First, download and execute the latest installer from the
 <a href=https://github.com/vizicist/palette/tree/main/release>release directory</a>.

 - In Resolume's <i>Preferences->Video</i> section, add this to the list of FreeFrame (FFGL) plugin directories: <pre>C:\Program Files\Palette\ffgl</pre>